saket404/saket404/_posts/2020-0-22-my-transformation.md

 I was never a skinny kid nor an obese kid growing up.
 My relationship with food was unhealthy with a junk food obsession and running away from veggies type.
 During those years I did not really think about what a healthy lifestyle meant, at that age who does?
 But I used to play a lot of sports and engage in physical activities often which may have been the reason I was not obese.

-It was during high school (9th grade) where I had surgery and was prescribed 4 months complete bed rest post-surgery.
+It was during high school (9th grade) where I had a **major eye surgery** and was prescribed 4 months complete bed rest post-surgery.
 My diet remaining the same but with minimal activity my weight increased significantly.
 Even post-surgery after I went back to school life, I was still restricted from playing sports for 1-2 years.
 My lifestyle became more sedentary and I was spending more of my time around gadgets.
 In addition to a sub-standard eating lifestyle consisting of highly-processed food most of the time my health was deteriorating.

 {% include gallery id="gallery" caption="Pre and Post Surgery photos" %}